N-Wouda/ALNS/docs/source/setup/template.rst

 acceptance criteria in :mod:`alns.accept`, operator selection schemes in :mod:`alns.select`, and stopping criteria in :mod:`alns.stop`.

-You should provide the following:
+You should minimally provide the following:

 * A solution state for your problem that implements an ``objective()`` function.
 * An initial solution.